geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 It is expected that this research can be used to support spatial decisions for small business owners when they select new store locations.
 Furthermore, we look forward to the possibility of developing the vanishing process of stores due to higher rents, which can predict and respond to gentrification in future researches.

-* This post is based on the papers below
 <br/>
 *(in progress) Jang, J., & Choi, J. (2020).
 Predicting pedestrian behaviors in Itaewon commercial district using user-generated contents: deep reinforcement learning approach.*
 <br/>